QuantEcon/lecture-python-programming/source/rst/python_oop.rst

 * a ``spend`` method, where ``spend(x)`` either decreases wealth by ``x`` or returns an error if insufficient funds exist

-Admittedly a little contrived, this example of a class helps us internalize some new syntax.
+Admittedly a little contrived, this example of a class helps us internalize some peculiar syntax.

-Here's one implementation
+Here how we set up our Consumer class.

 .. code-block:: python3